rbisdorff/Digraph3/docSphinx/tutorial.rst

    -- B. Roy et al. (1966)

-This tutorial present the *RUBIS* best choice recommender system [BIS-2008]_.
+This tutorial presents the *RUBIS* best choice recommender system [BIS-2008]_.
 Our approach is illustrated with a best office location selection problem.
 We show how to explore the given performance tableau and compute the corresponding bipolar-valued outranking digraph.
 After introducing the pragmatic principles that gouvern the *RUBIS* recommeder algorithm, we present some tools for computing a first choice recommendation.

 .. contents::
 	:depth: 1